DSA-Marathon/DSA_Marathon/README.md

 <img  align="center" width="90%" src="Images/logo.jpg" alt=""></a>
 <br>
 <p>
-<b>Full fledged DSA Marathon from zero to Hundred.
+<b>Full fledged DSA Marathon from Zero to Hundred.
 Enhance Your Data Structure and Algorithm knowledge with us.
 A Collaboration Event Series by GFG IIST Chapter and CodeChef IIST Chapter
 </b>
 </p>